millermedeiros/esformatter/README.md

 ## Goals

- - granular control about white spaces, indent and line breaks.
+ - *granular* control about white spaces, indent and line breaks.
- - have as many settings as possible so the user can tweak it to his own needs.
  - command line interface (cli).
  - be non-destructive.
  - option to control automatic semicolon insertion (asi).
  - support for local/global config file so settings can be shared between team members.
+ - presets for the most popular style guides (Google, jQuery, Idiomatic.js).
  - be the best JavaScript code formatter.

-## Important

-This tool is still on early development and is missing support for many important features.

-Contributors are always welcome.

 ## API